agnsal/DR2/README.md

 ### TO DO:
 1. Reconfigure JetsonTK1 board (Done)
-2. Configure Orbbec Astra 3D Camera
+2. Configure Orbbec Astra 3D Camera (Done)
 3. Create a communication channel between the camera and ROS environment
 4. Create a Docker container with all the needed environment in it to avoid compatibility conflicts (Done)
 5. Integrate Prolog in ROS environment